Microshak/MicroNotes/UW/Week3Volume.md

 2. No SQL
 3. Cache
 4. Journal(Kafka, Event Hub)
-5. Event Grid
-6. Message Bus
+5. Message Bus
+6. HDFS

 ---

 # How do We Store The Data
-1. Set
-3. Ordered Set
 4. Queue
-5. Map
 6. Rows
 7. JSON
 8. Binary